OlivierLD/raspberry-coffee/NMEA-mux-WebUI/full-server-extended-v2/README.md

 > Use a [Perma-Proto Pi HAT](https://www.adafruit.com/product/2310)
 > ![Bigger](../perma-proto-pi-hat_bb_01.png)
 > ![Bigger](../perma-proto-pi-hat_bb_02.png)
-> _**Note**_: on the images above, the wiring is set as it fits on the HAT, that explains some overlaps with other hardware.
+> _**Note**_: on the images above, the wiring is set as it fits on the HAT, that explains some overlaps between wires and other hardware.
 > Using a Perma-Proto HAT allows moving hardware around.
 Notice on the second picture that the screen
 > is higher on the HAT than on the first one.
 This way it can fit in a smaller enclosure.